Return to the BUILD

 I have to admit when we get electronics in an issue, it makes for a happy day!
 While this issue was completed quickly, the payoff was superb.
 Keep this assembly safe until we attach the permanent wiring lead in Issue 60.
-The parts in this issue are all plastic, except for the LCD board assembly itself.

 Issue 23 – Dome Frame, Bottom Ring Frame